actimil/doc/en/structure.md

 Mypher consists of 4 concepts as Person, Cipher, Task and Token.
-Cipher represents a concept of group.
+Cipher represents a concept of partnership.
 It can have many Tasks and Tokens as child elements.
 User and Cipher have many-to-many relationship.